ABDOMEN – the area of the belly, between the bottom of the ribs and the groin.

 CARDIOVASCULAR DISEASE – any disease of the circulatory system.

 CERVICAL SMEAR – a test performed to check for abnormal changes to the cells on the cervix.

 CIRCULATION – the movement of blood around the body, via veins and arteries.

-CLIMACTERIC – the years of the menopause, starting with the peri-menopause.
+CLIMACTERIC – the years of menopause, starting with the peri-menopause.
 Typically when you start experiencing menopausal symptoms.